-5.8 All resources must be provided in a way (for example as regards. frequency, location and access points) that minimises competitive behaviour or the dominance of individual animals.
+5.8 All resources must be provided in such a way (for example, as regards frequency, location, access points) that minimises competitive behaviour or the dominance of individual animals.

-There must be multiples of all resources (food, water bowls and sleeping areas), equal or greater than the number of dogs in the unit.
+There must be multiples of all resources (food, water bowls and sleeping areas).
 Dogs must be carefully monitored, especially at feeding times.